jessicagrayson/c0723-code-solutions/javascript-methods/javascript-methods-quiz-notes.md

 - How do you generate a random number?: Using the Math.random() method.

-- How do you delete an element from an array?: The shift method
+- How do you delete an element from an array?: The splice method

 - How do you append an element to an array?: The unshift method